Mattlk13/twisted/docs/core/howto/ssl.rst

 .. literalinclude:: ../examples/ssl_clientauth_client.py

-Notice that these two examples are very, very similar to the TLS echo examples above.
+Notice that these two examples are very similar to the TLS echo examples above.
 In fact, you can demonstrate a failed authentication by simply running ``echoclient_ssl.py`` against ``ssl_clientauth_server.py``; you'll see no output because the server closed the connection rather than echoing the client's authenticated input.

 TLS Protocol Options
 ~~~~~~~~~~~~~~~~~~~~